As promised, I’m sharing a deeper dive into our “End of Year Celebration & Family Planning Meeting” and answering some questions I’ve received.

 Time to have FUN together and celebrate the year you’re closing out.
 Oftentimes we are moving through life so fast and we don’t take the time to look back on all the things we accomplished throughout the year.
 Maybe you changed jobs or got promoted, hit a financial goal, had a big parenting win, solved a problem, discovered new ways to manage your household, resolved a family conflict, hit a goal in your hobby, etc. Celebrate it ALL — big and small.

 I do want to share one more thing about our celebration that was extremely impactful.
-Last year I pulled a few questions from a blog post by a local marriage therapist and texted them to Matt at the same time I gave him the spreadsheet.
-Over dinner, we shared our responses with each other to the questions and it was just so dang meaningful.
-Taking the time to share such intimate feedback with each other was such a beautiful way to wrap up our year, and is clearly something we don’t do enough (ahem, marriage goal)!
+I like to share a few questions with Matt when I send him the spreadsheet to be thinking about.
+Over dinner, we share our responses with each other and it is a really meaningful experience.
+Taking the time to share such intimate feedback with each other is such a beautiful way to wrap up the year, and is clearly something we don’t do enough (ahem, marriage goal)!
 HIGHLY recommend.

 - I am so proud of you for…